 If IP has been developed with a lot of potential for commercialisation, it may be appropriate to transfer the IP into a separate company which is dedicated to its commercialisation.
-These are commonly referred to as 'spin-out companies' (or occasionally 'spin-offs' or 'start-ups').
+These are commonly referred to as 'spin-out companies' (or 'spin-offs' or 'start-ups').
+If you would like more information about spin-out companies please refer to "Spin-out Companies: A Researcher's Guide".